MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/om-considerations.md

 ### Operations Manager agents

 Service Manager includes an Operations Manager agent.
 The agent is automatically installed when you deploy Service Manager.

-After installation, you must manually configure the agent to communicate with the Operations Manager management server for the following reasons:
+After installation, you must manually configure the agent to communicate with the Operations Manager management server:

 - To validate that the agent is installed, open **Control Panel**, and verify that the agent is present.
 - To monitor a server running the Self-Service Portal, or the Service Manager console, deploy the Operations Manager agent on the server before you install the portal or console.
 - If you remove the console or Self-Service Portal on a machine that's running the Operations Manager agent, the agent is also removed.
 - If you've already installed the portal or console on a server that doesn't host other Service Manager roles, then agent deployment will fail.
-To prevent the failure and back up the registry key, do the following:
+To prevent the failure, back up the registry key as follows:

   1. Export the Service Manager key from HKEY\_CLASSES\_ROOT\\Installer\\Products\\\<ServiceManagerGUID\>.
 You can find the key by searching at the Products node for Data equal to Service Manager.
   2. Delete the registry key.